crt26/pqc-evaluation-tools/README.md

 - [x] Integrate Hybrid test handling in parsing scripts
 - [ ] Resolve issue with scripts being required to be executed from only their stored directory
 - [ ] Resolve issues with testing on ARMv8 devices [bug-report-on-liboqs-repo](https://github.com/open-quantum-safe/liboqs/issues/1761)
+- [ ] Add functionality for automatically getting supported algorithms for both Liboqs and OQS-Provider to improve scalability.
+- [ ] Add better handling for differentiating between different ARM devices in setup script.
+- [ ] Improve script exception handling.
+- [ ] Prepare for merge to main branch with newer version
 ## Contents <!-- omit from toc -->
 - [Overview](#overview)
 - [Supported Hardware](#supported-hardware)